 Planet Jupiter is highlighted in red – can you see it?
 This is the Jupiter transit.

-You now want to see how the Jupiter transit is going to affect you.
+You now want to see how the Jupiter transit will influence you.
 For this, you need to look inside the circle, and find the corresponding number (from 1 to 12).
 The numbers from 1 to 12 are called houses.
-When a planet inside the circle is in a certain house, you call it a natal placement.
-When a planet outside the circle is in a certain house, you call it a transit.
+When a planet inside the circle is in a house, you call it a natal house placement.
+When a planet outside the circle, that’s a transit.

 In Jupiter inside the circle is in your 12th house, you say “my natal Jupiter is in my 12th house”.
 If Jupiter outside the circle is in your 12th house, you say “Jupiter currently transits my 12th house”.